syncthing/syncthing/users/ignoring.rst

    are *included* (that is, *not* ignored).
 This can be used to override more general patterns that follow.
 Note that files in ignored directories can not be re-included this way.
-This is due to the fact that syncthing stops scanning when it reaches an ignored directory, so doesn't know what files it might contain.
+This is due to the fact that Syncthing stops scanning when it reaches an ignored directory, so doesn't know what files it might contain.

 -  A pattern beginning with ``(?i)`` enables case-insensitive pattern